Widowhood effect: Dietary

 Research has found that surviving spouses tended to experience significant weight loss after the death of their partner.
 It was theorized that these changes in weight are the result of differences in dietary intake before and after the death of a spouse.
 Danit Shahar and colleagues surveyed 116 older individuals in order to track their weight and eating habits over the course of their longitudinal study.
 Half of the participants were widowed, and the other half were non-widowed.
 The study found that the widowed subjects were more likely to eat meals alone than the married individuals.
 The diets of the widowed subjects also consisted of more commercial foods than their counterparts.
-The authors hypothesized that this weight loss was the result of the widowed participants not finding as much enjoyment in eating as they did before their spouses death.
+The authors hypothesized that this weight loss was the result of the widowed participants not finding as much enjoyment in eating as they did before their spouse’s death.
 Widowed subjects had less of an appetite and as a result, lost weight over the course of the study.